motorcycle 101 guides

 Your passenger must be facing forward with a leg resting on both sides of the motorcycle.
 Your passenger cannot carry any belongings in his/her arms that could hinder his/her ability to hold onto the vehicle.

-If you need to find the information for how to prepare your motorcycle for a passenger, it is located as a section in the Utah Code.
+If you need to find the information on how to prepare your motorcycle for a passenger, it is located as a section in the Utah Code .

-As of May 14, 2019, it is legal for motorcyclists to engage in lane splitting or “lane filtering” while on the Utah roads.
+As of May 14, 2019, it is legal for motorcyclists to engage in lane splitting or “lane filtering” while on Utah roads.
 In Utah, lane splitting refers to when a motorcycle attempts to pass other vehicles stopped in traffic traveling in the same direction by riding on top of the dividing lines.
-You are allowed to practice lane splitting so long as there are the following conditions:
+You are allowed to practice lane splitting so long as you abide by these conditions:

-• The speed limit of the road must be at 45 miles per hour or lower
+• The speed limit of the road must be 45 miles per hour or lower

 • The road must have 2 or more adjacent lanes traveling in the same direction

-• You can only attempt lane splitting if traffic around you has completely stopped
+• You can only attempt lane splitting if the traffic around you has completely stopped

 • Your motorcycle’s speed cannot exceed 15 miles per hour